Tonight a woman came to my reading, and waited until the end

 and saw all the different colors shatter across the water, the glittering stands

-of light rippling in every directions.
+of light rippling in every direction.
 You understood what she meant, finally.

 You saw it too.
 I hugged the woman, signed her book and thanked her